-- Broad-based consensus from the grassroots to the Governor's office that climate change is real and warrants swift, bold action. - A working democracy, reflected in a Town Meeting Day tradition, active local governments and an accessible, proactive citizen Legislature. - Commitment to and reputation for entrepreneurialism, such as the creation of the first statewide efficiency utility Efficiency Vermont which has taken root around the world and become a powerful driver for significant energy and cost savings. - An engaged citizenry YOU.
+- □ A still-working democracy, reflected in a Town Meeting Day tradition, active local governments and an accessible, proactive citizen Legislature. - □ Commitment to and a reputation for entrepreneurialism, such as the creation of the first statewide efficiency utility Efficiency Vermont which has taken root around the world and become a powerful driver for significant energy and cost savings. - □ An engaged citizenry YOU.
 Vermont has a strong foundation upon which to create action and advance clean energy and climate action programs, projects and policies at the local and state level.
-Vermont's network of over 100 community energy committees, along with a diversifying farming community and many businesses, organizations and stakeholders committed to social, environmental and climate justice, offers tremendous hope and opportunity to shape and realize a 21st century renewable energy economy.
+Vermont's network of over 120 community energy committees, along with a diversifying farming community and many businesses, organizations and stakeholders committed to social, environmental and climate justice, offers tremendous hope and opportunity to shape and realize a 21st century renewable energy economy.